 Safeguarding – if a GP or nurse thinks that you – or someone else – is at immediate risk of serious harm, they may share information with other professionals.
 They are allowed to do this, without getting permission, to protect and help you and other people.

 Your GP or nurse may advise you to take some medication to help you get better.
 There are two ways to get medication:

 - You can buy everyday medication (such as paracetamol or allergy medication) for common illnesses from supermarkets or pharmacies.
 This is sometimes called ‘over the counter’ medicine.
-You can get an advice about medication from the pharmacy staff.
+You can get advice about medication from the pharmacy staff.
 Find out more about help you can get from a pharmacy here.

 - You may be prescribed medication by a GP or nurse in your appointment.
 In this case, you will be given a slip of paper by the GP or nurse with the medication you need printed on it.
 You will then need to take this to a pharmacy to collect the medication.
 If you are registered with a local pharmacy, the GP or nurse can also send this form electronically.

 Find out more about prescription medication costs and who can get it for free on the NHS website